By Digvijay Singh

-Major recommendations made by Justice Verma Committee are as follows-
+Major recommendations made by the Justice Verma Committee are as follows-

-The Panel rejects death penalty for rape, retains existing punishment of 7 years to life sentence (in which convict may be released after 14 years at govt’s discretion)
+The Panel rejects the death penalty for rape, retains existing punishment of 7 years of life imprisonment (in which convict may be released after 14 years at govt’s discretion)

-But if rape causes death or leaves victim in vegetative state, imprisonment should be 20 years to rest of convict life.
+But if rape causes death or leaves the victim in a vegetative state, imprisonment should be 20 years to rest of convict life.

-If victim is a minor, panel recommends minimum 10 years jail, going up to life sentence.
-If minor dies during rape or is reduce to vegetative state, sentence should range from 20 years to rest of convict’s life.
+If the victim is a minor, the panel recommends a minimum 10 years of jail, going up to life sentence.
+If the minor dies during rape or is reduce to a vegetative state, the sentence should range from 20 years to rest of convict’s life.

-Panel for recognising new offences, such as disrobing a woman, trafficking and stalking.
+Panel for recognizing new offenses, such as disrobing a woman, trafficking and stalking.

-Introducing offence of ‘breach of command responsibility’, making a senior officer of security forces liable to jail of 7-10 years if subordinates commit rape.
+Introducing offense of ‘breach of command responsibility’, making a senior officer of security forces liable to the jail of 7-10 years if subordinates commit rape.

-‘Intentional touching’ to constitute offence of sexual assault with maximum punishment of 5 years.
+‘Intentional touching’ to constitute the offense of sexual assault with a maximum punishment of 5 years.

-Custodial rape to attract minimum 10 years jail, maximum life term.
+Custodial rape to attract a minimum of 10 years jail, a maximum life term.

-Public disrobing of woman made specific offence and will attract jail 3 to 7 years.
+Public disrobing of a woman made a specific offense and will attract jail 3 to 7 years.

-‘Voyeurism’ or ‘peeping toms’ could get 3 years jail.
+‘Voyeurism’ or ‘peeping toms’ could get 3 years in jail.

-Stalking offence referred to as ‘eve teasing’ included in specific offence.
+Stalking offense referred to as ‘eve teasing’ included in the specific offense.

 Rape to be made gender-neutral.
 Violent and forced sex on either gender to be ‘sexual assault’.

-Panel doesn’t recommended lowering juvenile age but wants juvenile justice system strengthened.
+The panel doesn’t recommend lowering juvenile age but wants juvenile justice system strengthened.

-Marital rape to be recognise as an offence for women of all ages.*
+Marital rape to be an offense for women of all ages.*

 Recommended the rape cases by Armed Forces be treated in ordinary court, not Court Marshal.*

-Acid attack to be specific offence: will attract minimum 10 year in jail as victim’s right to live with dignity is impaired.
+Acid attack to be a specific offense: will attract a minimum of 10 years in jail as the victim’s right to live with dignity is impaired.